-On 3 June 2019 the Company announced 1 that it had executed an agreement with GWR Group Limited (ASX: GWR) ("GWR") to farm-in to the Hatches Creek Project.
+On 3 June 2019 the Company announced1 that it had executed an agreement with GWR Group Limited (ASX: GWR) ("GWR") to farm-in to the Hatches Creek Project.
 The Farm-in Agreement provided for Tungsten Mining to direct and manage exploration and development activities at Hatches Creek where past drilling by GWR confirmed multiple high-grade polymetallic tungsten prospects and demonstrated potential for a large high-grade polymetallic tungsten deposit (refer GWR announcements dated 17 July 2018 and 22 May 2019).

-The Project is located 375 km north east of Alice Springs in the Northern Territory of Australia (Figure 7).
+The Project is located 375 km northeast of Alice Springs in the Northern Territory of Australia (Figure 4).

-Figure 7: Hatches Creek Project location map
+Figure 4: Hatches Creek Project location map

 Pursuant to the terms of the Farm-in Agreement, the Company acquired an initial 20% interest in the Hatches Creek Project by reimbursing GWR for past exploration expenditure.
-Pursuant to the terms of this agreement, it has since converted to a contributing joint venture with the Company maintaining its 20% interest, with GWR now entitled to act at as the joint venture Manager.
+Pursuant to the terms of this agreement, TGN is now the farmee with the Company maintaining its 20% interest, and GWR as the farmor.